enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 By bringing them into the decision making process, managers can help developers internalise the need for compromise when required.
 Ultimately, trusting your team is a major component of creating a productive environment for developers.

 When failures of communication occur, managers should ask themselves:
-**What context or information they could have provided that would have made it obvious to the developers that they were not going in the right direction from the outset.**
+"What context or information could I have provided that would have made it obvious to the developers that they were not going in the right direction from the outset?"

 ## What tips do you have for bridging gaps, and how have they helped collaboration at our company?